DoctressWasTaken/Lightshield/README.md

 #### Setup Database

-Lightshield is set up to run with one of 2 databases, PostgreSQL and CrateDB.
+Lightshield is set up to run with one database, PostgreSQL .
 After setting the option of which to use in the config file execute the initial table setup script:
 ```shell
 lightshield init-database